Admission Information for the PhD in Epidemiology & Biostatistics Program

 - Statement of Purpose – a strongly written essay, highlighting your academic experience and any relevant experience/application to your current interest (internships, jobs, research, etc.).
 Students with clearly defined research interests that match those of a faculty member and career goals are significantly more likely to be accepted and to receive support.
 If your desire is to work with a specific faculty member, please state this clearly in your essay.
 Guidelines for writing your statement can be found by clicking this link.
-May be submitted via email email@example.com or sent via mail
+Submitted as part of the online application.
+May also be submitted via email to email@example.com or sent via mail

 - Official Transcripts– documentation of all undergraduate and graduate level coursework taken.
 Only official transcripts will be accepted.
 Per University policy, we cannot accept copies.
 All official transcripts must be sent directly to the School of Graduate Studies and not the Department of Population and Quantitative Health Sciences.

 Case Western Reserve University School of Graduate Studies, Tomlinson Rm.
 203 10900 Euclid Ave Cleveland, Ohio 44106-7027